playquadball/playquadball.com/docs/getting-started/equipment.md

 For new players wanting to try quadball:

 **Essential ($30-50)**
-- PVC pipe or broom handle (stick)
+- Rigid plastic pole, such as PVC pipe (stick)
 - Basic mouthguard
 - Colored headband/bandana
 - Athletic clothing with number